bargavj/EvaluatingDPML/evaluating_dpml/README.md

 As mentioned above, the enitre script execution takes several days to finish as it requires running `main.py` multiple times for all possible settings.
 This is required to generate all the tables/plots in the paper.
 However, we can also run `main.py` for specific settings, as explained below.

-When you are running the code on a data set for the first time, run:
+When running the code on a data set for the first time, run:
 ```
 $ python3 main.py cifar_100 --save_data=1
 ```